ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 Some noteworthy features are:

+* Basic cleaning functions (e.g. auto clean, spot area, custom area etc.)
+* and various other commands (e.g. play sound, reset consumables, relocate position etc.)
-* Retrieve information (e.g. battery, cleaning log, consumable, cleaning and charging status)
+* Retrieve basic information (e.g. battery level, cleaning log, consumable, cleaning and charging status etc.)
-* Send clean commands (e.g. auto, spot area, custom area) and various other commands (e.g. play sound, reset consumables)
-* Save the last run custom area and rerun the saved areas
-* Adjustment of vacuum power (clean speed) and water level
+* and various extended information (e.g. charging position, current map, network information)
-* Retrieve information during the cleaning process (e.g. current position and area)
+* Retrieve information during the cleaning process (e.g. current position and current spot area)
+* Set basic and advanced setting (e.g. continuous cleaning, do-not-disturb mode, TrueDetect 3D, volume etc.)
+* Adjustment of vacuum power and water level
+* Save the last used custom area and rerun the saved areas
-* Retrieve information of the maps incl. spot areas and virtual boundaries
+* Retrieve information of the maps incl. spot areas, virtual boundaries and no-mop-zones
-* Delete, save and recreate single virtual boundaries as well as a full set of virtual boundaries *)
+* Delete, save and recreate single virtual boundaries as well as a full set of virtual boundaries
+* Information about the date and time of the last presence for each single spot area
+* Some functionality when returning to charging station or entering/leaving spot area
-* Function for loading the current map image *)
+* Function for loading the current map image

-*) Experimental
+* Set individual spot area names

-Please note: Some features are only available for some models
+Please note: Some features are only available for some models and some are still experimental

 ## Models